lostjared/libmx2/README.md

 ## Motivation

-The motivation for creating this library was to give me an easy way to put together new SDL2 applications while using an approach I prefer which is an Object Oriented Design.
+The motivation for creating this library was to give me an easy way to put together new SDL2 applications while using an approach I prefer, an Object Oriented Design.
+I have experimented with AI in some of the example projects for this library.

 ## Features